jp2321/dl4cv_dev/slides/chapter4_03_some_tricks_with_neural_networks.md

 Zhang, Y. (2017).
 Number of Parameters in Dense and Convolutional Layers in Neural Networks.
 Retrieved from: https://medium.com/@zhang_yang/number-of-parameters-in-dense-and-convolutional-neural-networks-34b54c2ec349 Last access: 26.03.2020

 ---
-# Wait for chapter 5 ...
+# Let's do some coding ...